Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Minimally Extended Standard Model in the Symmetric Phase

 \section{The Minimally Extended Standard Model in the Symmetric Phase}

 In the MESM, the asymmetry in the SM between the lepton and quark sectors due to the absence of right-handed neutrino fields is eliminated \cite{Giunti:2007ry}.
 The study of electroweak interactions can be studied separately from strong interactions because there is no mixing between the $\mathrm{SU(3)_C}$ and $\mathrm{SU(2)_L\times U(1)_Y}$ sectors \cite{Giunti:2007ry}.
-Without considering $\rm SU(3)_C$, the MESM Lagrangian is written as follows:
+Without considering $\rm SU(3)_C$, the MESM Lagrangian, with the one-loop effective Higgs sector, is written as follows:

 Here $D_{\mu}=\partial_\mu+ig A^a_\mu \tau_a+ig^\prime \frac{Y}{2}B_Y$ represents the covariant derivative, where $\tau_a=\sigma_{a}/2$ $(a=1,2,3)$ are the $\rm SU(2)_{L}$ generators with corresponding gauge boson fields $A^a_\mu$, and $B_Y$ is the $\rm U(1)_{Y}$ gauge boson.
 The chiral components for the three generations of quarks and leptons are represented by the following doublets and singlets: